einspunktnull/bfv-hacker-checker/README.md

 ## Issues

 The detection is not perfect.
-The tesseract pretrained OCR model is not made for the font `Futura PT Medium` which is used in Battlefield V.
+The tesseract pretrained OCR model is not made for the font (Futura PT Medium ?, DIN 1451 ?) which is used in Battlefield V.
 Maybe I will train a specific model for better detection, maybe not.
 Currently, it is good/bad as is.

 ## Installation